jlu443/api-yt-dloader-with_subtitles/README.md

 ## API Endpoints

 ### Subtitle Support
 - **Subtitles:** This parameter is optional.
 Keep blank by not writing the "subtitles" field to not need to download subtitles.
+- Writing "true", "false" or any type of string input will activate subtitles.

 ### Download Video by Resolution
 - **Endpoint:** `/download/<resolution>`